tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 **Parallel Compaction**

-Set `compaction_threads > 0` to enable parallel compaction, which uses a semaphore-based thread pool for concurrent SSTable pair merging.
-Each thread compacts one pair of SSTables independently, and the system automatically limits threads to available CPU cores.
-Set `compaction_threads = 0` for single-threaded compaction (default 4 threads).
+Set `compaction_threads >= 2` to enable parallel compaction, which uses semaphore-based thread limiting for concurrent SSTable pair merging.
+Each thread compacts one pair of SSTables independently (pairs 0+1, 2+3, 4+5, etc.), and a semaphore limits concurrent threads to the configured maximum.
+Set `compaction_threads = 0` or `1` for single-threaded compaction (default 4 threads).

-**Manual compaction** can be triggered at any time (requires minimum 2 SSTables):
+**Manual compaction** · can be triggered at any time (requires minimum 2 SSTables)

 ```c
 tidesdb_compact(cf);  /* Automatically uses parallel compaction if compaction_threads > 0 */